neutron37/susudoio/README.md

 * zero install dependencies.
 Works on fresh MacOS install.
 * You can pass the admin password as an argument.
 Must be used with caution!

-### Susudoio provides bash convenience functions any bash scripts called by it
+### Susudoio provides bash convenience functions to any bash scripts called by it
 * \<command\>
   * Runs \<command\> as root.
 * susudoio::runas_admin \<command\>